GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond 2nd, you may choose to either increase the duration by half or affect an additional creature.

 **Critical Failure**: You feel yourself become sleepy and stiff.
 You are prone for a number of rounds equal to the spellcheck's points of failure.
 At the end of this time, you become immobile for a number of rounds equal to the spell's tier.
 You are then petrified for an entire round.
 Following that, you suffer a level of exhaustion and are immobile for a number of rounds equal to the spell's tier.

-#### Ventrilurgy

-**Minimum Tier**: 1

-**Casting Time**: 2 actions

-**Range**: 10 yards

-**Effect**: You must concentrate on the spell after casting, granting you the ability to cause any sound you produce to originate from a point you can perceive within range.
-If the spellcheck is a critical success, you may benefit from the spell for a number of rounds equal to the spell tier even after you stop concentrating on the spell.

-**At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum range by 10 yards or allow you to have the sound originate from an additional point within range.

-**Critical Failure**: You manage to harm your own hearing with the attempted funneling of sound, inflicting a sonic attack against yourself.
-It gains a bonus equal to half of the spell's tier (round down) for the purpose of inflicting a critical hit against yourself.

 #### Ygroapothy